- Download our Moving to Hong Kong Guide (PDF)

-Hong Kong has a population of more than 7 million people, so the crush of the populace can be daunting, especially for those who relocate from small or medium-sized cities.
-Then there are certain things in Hong Kong that are just plain different, and even the most well-travelled expat will need some time to adjust.
+Hong Kong has a population of more than 7 million, so the sheer size of the population can be daunting, especially for those who relocate from small or medium-sized cities.
+Then, certain things in Hong Kong are just plain different, and even the most well-travelled expat will need some time to adjust.

 Language barrier in Hong Kong